 WP3: Marine Indicators

 Ecological indicators are tools to identify and measure changes in the status of environmental systems, the pressures on them, and how the systems respond to management.
-Work Package 3 (WP3) is working with TCI Government staff to develop marine indicators and build a plan for managing indicator data to support the adoption of a monitoring programme for the waters of the Turks and Caicos Islands.
+Work Package 3 (WP3) worked with TCI Government staff to develop marine indicators and build a plan for managing indicator data to support the adoption of a monitoring programme for the waters of the Turks and Caicos Islands.

 WP4: Knowledge Exchange Programme